dshieble/dshieble.github.io/_posts/2025-03-25-infrastructure-as-markdown.md

 This approach is powerful and flexible, but manually configuring Dockerfiles, IAM roles, and permissions repeatedly can be tedious - and the pattern is a bit too generic to encode with tools like terraform.

 Enter vibe coding.
-I wrote a detailed markdown file documenting this exact process—clearly enough that even a junior engineer could follow (you can find it [here](https://github.com/dshieble/method_to_lambda_prompt/blob/main/guidelines.md)).
+I wrote a detailed markdown file documenting this exact process—clearly enough that a junior engineer could follow (you can find it [here](https://github.com/dshieble/method_to_lambda_prompt/blob/main/guidelines.md)).
 Now, whenever I need to deploy a new Python function to Lambda, I simply hand Cursor this markdown file along with the Python function and let it 🧑‍🍳.

 ## What's Going on Here?